Audiology Program

 The audiology team at Phoenix Children’s leads or partners with many other programs and services to enhance hearing care for your child.
 These include:

-- Cochlear Implant Program: Our team works with Phoenix Children’s ear, nose and throat specialists and speech-language pathologists to offer cochlear implantation for severe to profound hearing loss.
-Our Cochlear Implant Program provides the support your child needs before surgery and all the way through device activation and monitoring.
+Our team works with Phoenix Children’s ear, nose and throat specialists, psychologists, genetic specialists and speech-language pathologists to offer cochlear implantation services.
+Phoenix Children’s Cochlear Implant Program provides the support your child needs before surgery and all the way through device activation and monitoring.
+We partner with speech-language pathologists to offer cochlear implantation for severe to profound hearing loss.
+Phoenix Children’s Cochlear Implant Program provides the support your child needs before surgery and all the way through device activation and monitoring.

-- Hearing Aid Program: Our pediatric audiology team treats hearing loss with pediatric-friendly hearing aids.
-Our hearing aid experts ensure your child’s hearing aids are programmed appropriately and work correctly.
-They also offer education to children, their parents and their schools.
+Our pediatric audiology team treats hearing loss with pediatric-friendly hearing aids.
+Our experts ensure your child’s hearing aids are programmed and functioning appropriately.